JudahGabriel/RavenDB.Identity/Samples/Mvc/Readme.md

 {
     ...

+    // Add RavenDB and identity.
     services
-        .AddRavenDbDocStore() // Create our IDocumentStore singleton using the database settings in appsettings.json .AddRavenDbAsyncSession() // Create an Raven IAsyncDocumentSession for every request.
+        .AddRavenDbDocStore() // Create an IDocumentStore singleton from the RavenSettings.
+        .AddRavenDbAsyncSession() // Create a RavenDB IAsyncDocumentSession for each request.
+You're responsible for calling .SaveChanges after each request.
-        .AddRavenDbIdentity<AppUser>(); // Let Raven store users and roles.
+        .AddIdentity<AppUser, IdentityRole>() // Adds an identity system to ASP.NET Core .AddRavenDbIdentityStores<AppUser>(); // Use RavenDB as the store for identity users and roles.
 }
 ```